-As designed, the proposed development within an existing light industrial district is not expected to considerably alter the existing flood zone characteristics identified in the FEMA maps.
-Stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.
-The proposed building will be protected with a combination of 2-foot high walls and flood shields.
-The proposed grading plan will be designed to prevent excessive diversion or ponding conditions.
+The proposed development within an existing light industrial district is not expected to considerably alter the existing flood zone characteristics identified in the FEMA maps.
+Stormwater runoff generated by the Project would be managed by a storm drainage system that will include an on-site infiltration system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the controlling storm event.
+The proposed building will be improved with flood walls on all sides and all openings (doors) will be protected with flood shields or flood doors.
+Offsite tributary flood flows will be conveyed and allowed to pass through the site.
 The proposed improvement plans, subject to agency review and approval, will ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 Less than significant impacts are expected.

-i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levy or damn?
+Expose people or structures to a significant risk of loss, injury or death involving flooding. including flooding as a result of the failure of a levy or dam?

-The project is not located near an existing levee or dam; therefore, no impacts are expected pertaining to this topic.
-The project is located within a 100-year flood zone based on FEMA FIRM panel 06065C0885G, effective August 28, 2008.
-The project is expected to provide the appropriate site improvements to protect the proposed structure without increasing the risk of flooding.
+The Project is not located near an existing dam; therefore, no impacts are expected pertaining to this topic.
+The Project is located immediately west of an existing earthen channel, constructed and maintained by RCFCWD.
+Rather, the interim channel is design to convey flows along a 150-foot channel bed with a depth of 5.5 feet.
+The Project is located within a 100-year flood zone based on FEMA FIRM panel 06065C0885G, effective August 28, 2008.
+The Project is expected to provide the appropriate site improvements to protect the proposed structure without increasing the risk of flooding.
+These improvements include flood barriers at each building entry and remedial grading/site design.
 Less than significant impacts are expected relative to substantial erosion or siltation on or offsite.